Larshalvorhansen/nix-mac-setup/README.md

 ## Support

-Feel free to email me if you have any problems, questions, or suggestions!
-I'm happy to help improve this setup.
+Feel free to use this setup yourself.
+Please email me if you have any problems, questions or suggestions!
+I would be happy to improve this setup.

 **Contact**: [larshalvorhansen1@gmail.com](mailto:larshalvorhansen1@gmail.com)